 fbpx

-Introducing Flyr: Norway’s Newest Airline
+Flyr: Norway’s Short-Lived Budget Airline

 Flyr chose Boeing 737-800.
 Pictured here with new airline livery.

 With this background, it may seem a very strange time to launch a new airline, but that's exactly what happened in the summer of 2021.
+In fact, the airline had already been forced to delay its launch because of the travel restrictions.

 Flyr booking app screenshot.